• Skip to main content

 • Heat oven to 350ºF.

-• Roll dough to ¼-inch thick on a floured surface.
+• Roll dough to ¼-inch thickness on a floured surface.
 Cut shapes with cookie cutters and place on parchment-lined baking sheets.

-• Bake until set, 7 to 9 min.
+• Bake until set, and cookies are just cooked through, 7 to 9 minutes.
 Cool completely.

 Notes